boram/trejo/README.md

  </nav>
  ```

-Trejo assumes that the link url is the root of the resource, and ignores query parameters by default.
+`nav_item` assumes that the link url is the root of the resource, and ignores query parameters by default.
 So the above example also works if the requested path is `/home/index?foo=bar`.

 The default css class applied to the link is `active`.
 This can be overridden by passing a `class` option with the desired class.